benjie-collab/wordpress-marklogic-search/README.md

 # WordPress Plugin for MarkLogic Search

 Very much work in progress.
+For more info, hit me up [on twitter](http://twitter.com/eedeebee)

 ### Dependencies